ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 An SCT MUST NOT be sent to any other HTTPS server than one serving the domain that the certificate signed by the SCT refers to.

+If the HTTPS client has configuration options for not sending cookies to third parties, SCTs MUST be treated as cookies with respect to this setting.

 SCTs and corresponding certificates are POSTed to the originating HTTPS server at the well-known URL: